 UN Member States are strongly encouraged to use the reporting ecosystem for the ICPD Programme of Action and the 2030 Agenda for Sustainable Development, i.e., the UN Commission on Population and Development, the periodic regional review mechanisms and the High-Level Political Forum, for stock-taking on and follow-up to the national commitments announced at the Nairobi Summit.
-Commitments that are specific to UN entities should be taken up in the context of their respective governing bodies.
-We recommend that UNFPA, the United Nations Population Fund, periodically report on the progress made towards achieving the global commitments outlined above.
+Commitments that are specific to UN entities should be taken up in the context

 - i Paras.
-7.6, 8.16 and 8.21 of the ICPD Programme of Action. - ii General Assembly Resolution 65/234, para.
-2, of 22 December 2010. - iii Para.
-17 of UN Commission on Population and Development resolution 2014/1 - Assessment of the status of implementation of the Programme of Action of the International Conference on Population and Development. - iv Political Declaration, adopted at the 52nd session of the UN Commission on Population and Development (1-4 April 2019). - v The term "sexual and reproductive health and rights" is used in the UNFPA Strategic Plan (2018 2021), paras.
+7.6, 8.16 and 8.21 of the ICPD Programme of Action. ii General Assembly Resolution 65/234, para.
+2, of 22 - December 2010.
+Para.
+17 of UN Commission on Population and Development resolution 2014/1 - Assessment of the status of implementation of the Programme of Action of the - International Conference on Population and Development.
+Political Declaration, adopted at the 52nd session of the UN Commission on Population and Development (1-4 April 2019). - v The term "sexual and reproductive health and rights" is used in the UNFPA Strategic Plan (2018 - 2021), paras.
 23 and 31, approved by the UNDP/UNFPA/UNOPS Executive Board in decision 2017/23 on 11 September 2017. - vi In line with para.
 4 of General Assembly resolution 70/1 on the 2030 Agenda for Sustainable Development, adopted on 25 September 2015. - vii As defined by paras.
 7.2, 7.3, 7.6 and 8.25 of the ICPD Programme of Action (September 1994), and para.
 63 of the Key Actions for the Further Implementation of the Programme of Action of the ICPD (July 1999). - viii Including in reference to paras.
-68 and 69 of the Political Declaration of the High-level Meeting on Universal Health Coverage, adopted by the United Nations Member States on 23 September 2019. - ix This commitment is different from the concept of 'unmet need for family planning', which points to the gap between women's reproductive intentions and their contraceptive hehaviour.
+68 and 69 of the Political Declaration of the High-level Meeting on Universal Health Coverage, adopted by the United Nations Member States on 23 September 2019. - ix This commitment is different from the concept of 'unmet need for family planning', which points to the gap between women's reproductive intentions and their contraceptive behaviour.